LTJ Bukem: Life and career

 On 16 July 1995, he did an Essential Mix alongside MC Conrad.
 In 1997, he remixed the James Bond theme for David Arnold's concept album of James Bond music Shaken and Stirred: The David Arnold James Bond Project.
 In 2000, he finally released a debut solo album, the double-CD Journey Inwards.
 The album heavily emphasised his jazz fusion influences.
 2001 saw a remix of Herbie Hancock.

-He ran the Speed clubnight in London with fellow drum and bass DJ Fabio.
+He ran the Speed nightclub in London with fellow drum and bass DJ Fabio.

 He DJs extensively around the world, often under the 'Progression Sessions' or 'Bukem in Session' banners.
 However, his former companion and vocalist, MC Conrad left the label and ultimately their musical partnership in 2012.

 Daniel Williamson was adopted from birth.
-In 2007, he revealed that he had found his biological birth mother, a Ugandan woman living in Paris.
+In 2007, he revealed that he had found his biological birth mother, an Ugandan woman living in Paris.
 She told him that his father was Egyptian.

 Style and influences

 Viewed as an innovator in the drum and bass style, Bukem is known for developing an accessible alternative to that hardcore genre's speedy, assaultive energies.
 His style pays homage to the Detroit-based sound of early techno, but Bukem also incorporates still earlier influences, particularly the mellow, melodic sonorities of 1970s era jazz fusion as exemplified by Lonnie Liston Smith and Roy Ayers.
 Early in his career, Bukem was identified for his response to the "almost paranoid hyperkinesis" of breakbeat-based house music, and specifically for his reservations regarding the overbearing force of the hardcore mentality.

 Bukem's music from the early 1990s onward represents his efforts to map out an alternative future for drum and bass by incorporating softer-edged influences culled from London's 1980s rare groove and acid jazz scenes.
 Music on Logical Progression reveals these influences, as does his approach on 1993's Music / Enchanted, which features string arrangements and sounds from nature.
 His use of keyboards, live vocals and slow-motion breaks on these and future releases earned Bukem's music the tag intelligent drum and bass.
 While this designation caused controversy within the drum and bass community, it also influenced the popularisation of hardcore music in the UK during the mid-1990s.